 Served on a banana leaf, Malnad delicacies are highly influenced by the culture and geography and is quite a unique mishmash.
 We were served a multitude of dishes, ranging from the traditional Kudubu to Hurlisaru.

-If you are wondering about all the delicacies that you see in the above pic, we’ve listed down all the lip-smacking dishes we had –
+If you are wondering what are the names of all the delicacies in the above pic, we’ve listed down all the lip-smacking dishes we had –

 Harlikai Gojju – Made from the local Pomelos marinated.